arnab-code/arnab-code/README.md

 - 👀 I’m interested in Node, Serverless and React
 - 🌱 I’m currently learning Docker
 - 💞️ I’m looking to collaborate on full stack projects.
-- 📫 How to reach me:
+- 📫 How to reach me: arnabd39@gmail.com
-        LinkedIn:   arnabd39
-        Email: arnabd39@gmail.com

 <!---
 arnab-code/arnab-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.